-Youth Action Project’s (YAP) Vision is to empower communities one youth at a time.
-The Mission is to assist youth and young adults in the development of the skills and habits needed to experience economic and social success.
-YAP began as a youth-driven project in 1998 allowing young adults to identify and address issues that matter to young people.
-YAP incorporated in 2003 and received its 501(c) (3) tax-exempt status in 2006.
-In 2007 YAP partnered with the San Bernardino City Unified School District and Loma Linda University to obtain AmeriCorps resources in communities’ throughout the San Bernardino area.
-Since 2007, YAP has hired and trained more than 200 local college students, provided over 90,000 work experience and community service hours; and provided tutoring and mentoring to over 1,000 high school students within the San Bernardino Unified School District.
+Youth Action Project was founded in 1998 by Joseph Williams as a youth-driven project that allowed young adults to identify and address issues that matter to young people.
+YAP incorporated in 2003 and received its 501(c) (3) tax-exempt status in 2006 and hire it first fulltime employee Tremaine Mitchell.
+In 2007 YAP was awarded $900,000 to administer AmeriCorps resources in communities’ through-out San Bernardino County and specifically targeting services in the cities of Rialto, Highland and San Bernardino.
 YAP has three primary service components designed to meet youth “where they are:” youth development, academic enhancement, economic and community development.